rahji/writing-with-github/settingup.md

 |:--:|
 | *Selecting the Default Shell for the Terminal* |

 Now that we have access to a bash command prompt, you can type the following commands to configure git.
-Press the return key after each command.
+Be sure to include the quotation marks and press the return key after each command.

 ```bash
 git config --global user.name "YourUsernameOnGitHub"